aosabook/500lines/functionalDB/chapter.md

 This structure acts as the query that is executed in a later phase, once the engine decides on the right plan of execution.

-#### Phase 2 - Making a Plan
+#### Phase 2: Making a Plan

-In this phase, we inspect the query to determine a good plan that will produce the result it describes.
+In this phase, we inspect the query in order to construct a good plan to produce the result it describes.

 In general, this will involve choosing the appropriate index and constructing a plan in the form of a function.

-We choose the index based on the _single_ joining variable (that can operate on only single kind of elements)
+We choose the index based on the _single_ joining variable (that can operate on only a single kind of element).

 <table>
 	<tr>